uaz-d4g/phase0/4_informs/informs_quiz_studycap.md

 - [ ] Define key metrics of success

 **Analysis of Each Answer Choice:**
-I have no idea which answer is correct.
+I have no idea which answer is correct, but leaning towards 'State the set of assumptions related to the problem'.
 StudyCap gives different answers each time I ask it.
 The first three choices are part of Domain I, Business Problem Framing.
 The last two choices are part of Domain II, Analytic Problem Framing.

 ### **Option A: Define an initial set of business costs and benefits**